Nelinho/ng-recaptcha/README.md

 * `resolved(response: string)`.
 Occurs when the captcha resolution value changed.
   When user resolves captcha, use `response` parameter to send to the server for verification.
   This parameter is equivalent to calling [`grecaptcha.getResponse`](https://developers.google.com/recaptcha/docs/display#js_api).

+* `onError()`.
+Optional, occurs when reCAPTCHA encounters an error (usually network connectivity) and cannot continue until connectivity is restored.
+If you specify (onError) and [handleError]="true", you are responsible for handle all errors and informing the user that they should retry.

+* Important: To enable `onError()` callback, you must pass `[handleError]="true"` directive.

   If the captcha has expired prior to submitting its value to the server, the component will reset the captcha, and trigger the `resolved` event with `response === null`.